wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 ### Declaring Control Tags

-A control tag is similar to an exception with the addition that it has a result type.
+A control tag is similar to an exception extended with a result type.
 Operationally, a control tag may be thought of as a *resumable* exception.
 A tag declaration provides the type signature of a control tag.

 ```wat
 (tag $label (param tp*) (result tr*))
 ```

 The `$label` is the name of the operation.
-The parameter types `tp*` describes the expected stack layout prior to invoking the tag, and the result types `tr*` describes the stack layout following an invocation of the operation.
+The parameter types `tp*` describe the expected stack layout prior to invoking the tag, and the result types `tr*` describe the stack layout following an invocation of the operation.

 ### Creating Continuations

-The following instruction creates a continuation object in *suspended state* from a function.
+The following instruction creates a continuation in *suspended state* from a function.

 ```wat
 cont.new : [(ref ([t1*] -> [t2*])] -> [(cont ([t1*] -> [t2*]))]